General Information

 Independent Students

-“Independent student” means a student whose parents have surrendered the right to their care, custody and earnings; do not claim them as a dependent on federal or state income tax returns; and have ceased to provide them with substantial financial support.
+“Independent student” means a student whose parents have surrendered the right to their care, custody, and earnings; do not claim them as their dependent on federal or state income tax returns; have ceased to provide them with substantial financial support.
 Independent students include emancipated minors (SCHEV guidelines PDF p.3).

 Applicants under the age of 24 who are not married, are not veterans, do not have dependents of their own, and were not a ward of the court prior to the age of 18, must provide evidence that they are financially independent and that they are not in the Commonwealth primarily for educational purposes.

 The documentation required will vary depending on your specific domicile circumstances.
-Inquiries regarding required documents may be sent to app-processing@umw.edu after the student has submitted their application so that the domicile information submitted may be reviewed for better advisement.
+The student may send inquiries regarding required documents to app-processing@umw.edu after the student has submitted their application so that the domicile information submitted may be reviewed for better advisement.
 The domicile staff cannot advise a student prior to applying whether or not they will qualify for in-state tuition.

 Supporting documents may be sent through the student’s personal portal or sent through mail or fax as listed below.